ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 If you need assistance creating or installing environments or Jupyter kernels, contact us at rc-help@colorado.edu.

+#### Using Dask to spawn multi-core jobs from CURC JupyterHub

+_Dask is a flexible library for parallel computing in Python.
+Documentation for using Dask on RC JupyterHub is forthcoming.
+In the meantime, if you need help integrating Dask with Slurm so that you can run multicore jobs on the CURC JupyterHub, please contact us at rc-help@colorado.edu._

 ### Troubleshooting

 Jupyter notebook servers spawned on RC compute resources log to `~/.jupyterhub-spawner.log`.
 Watching the contents of this file provides useful information regarding any problems encountered during notebook startup or execution.